styxiak/class-transformer-package/README.md

 ## Working with generics

 Generics are not supported because TypeScript does not have good reflection abilities yet.
-Once TypeScript team provide us better runtime type reelection tools, generics will be implemented.
+Once TypeScript team provide us better runtime type reflection tools, generics will be implemented.
 There are some tweaks however you can use, that maybe can solve your problem.
 [Checkout this example.](https://github.com/pleerock/class-transformer/tree/master/sample/sample4-generics)